 Cyril Manning, Communications Director

-Cyril Manning leads communications for Save The Bay, with a focus on growing the organization’s constituency, highlighting critical issues facing San Francisco Bay, and driving public engagement in protection and restoration efforts.
-He oversees public relations, online communications, public outreach campaigns and the Save The Bay brand.
-He has more than 10 years of communications leadership experience, including at The Bay Institute, Aquarium of the Bay, San Jose State University, UC Berkeley and Children’s Hospital.
-He can often be found running and riding the Bay Area's fabulous trails.
+Cyril Manning leads communications for Save The Bay, driving public engagement in protection and restoration efforts.
+He oversees Save The Bay's grassroots advocacy campaigns, as well as public relations, online communications, and social media.
+He is passionate about engaging communities in conserving, protecting and restoring our local natural resources and promoting regional solutions to global crises including climate change, pollution and habitat loss.
+Cyril has more than 10 years of strategic planning and communications leadership experience, including at The Bay Institute, Aquarium of the Bay, San Jose State University, UC Berkeley, and Children’s Hospital.
+He is a Commissioner of Parks and Recreation in the City of Oakland, and can often be found running, hiking and riding the Bay Area's magnificent trails.

 Beckie joined Save The Bay in June 2015 as climate change campaign manager, working to promote wetlands restoration as a means of adapting to flooding and sea level rise.
 Beckie joins the organization after spending more than ten years in Washington, DC, working on federal environmental and tribal policy on Capitol Hill and in the non-profit and private sectors.
 Most recently, she served as a lobbyist at Oceana, where she promoted responsible federal fisheries policy and international seafood traceability.
 Prior to her work at Oceana, Beckie worked in the United States Senate, first on environmental and tribal issues for U.S. Senator Patty Murray (D-WA) and then with the Senate Committee on Indian Affairs.
 She holds a Master’s in Public Affairs from Princeton University and a Bachelor’s in Political Science from the University of Washington.
 A native of Seattle, Beckie resides in Oakland with her family.